Bitcoin Verdict

 Notable omissions

-A few books people will ask about that we deliberately left off.
-The Sovereign Individual (Davidson and Rees-Mogg) predates Bitcoin and gets credit it does not quite earn - read it if you are curious about the prediction, skip it if you want Bitcoin.
-Digital Gold (Nathaniel Popper) is the canonical journalist account of Bitcoin's early years but feels dated post-2017.
-Cryptoassets (Burniske and Tatar) is a good book but covers the broader crypto landscape; we are a Bitcoin-only site.
+A few titles you may have heard about, and why you will not find them above.
+The Sovereign Individual (Davidson and Rees-Mogg) predates Bitcoin and gets more credit than it quite earns - read it if you are curious about the prediction, skip it if what you want is Bitcoin.
+Digital Gold (Nathaniel Popper) is the classic journalist account of Bitcoin's early years, but it feels dated after 2017.
+Cryptoassets (Burniske and Tatar) is a solid book, but it covers the wider crypto landscape, and we are a Bitcoin-only site.

-If you read one and disagree with our omissions, that is normal.
-The Bitcoin canon is contested.
-Let us know what we should add.
+If you have read one of these and think we got it wrong, that is fair - the Bitcoin canon is genuinely contested, and reasonable readers disagree.
+Let us know what you think we should add.

 Newsletter